isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 9. What is a digitally verifiable vaccination certificate?

 Digitally verifiable vaccination certificates are tamper-proof and can be digitally authenticated.
-They should contain QR code(s) that can be scanned to read and authenticate the traveller’s vaccination status.
+They should contain QR code(s) that can be scanned to read and authenticate that the QR code was issued by a trusted issuer and that the QR code belongs to the individual presenting it.

 At this point in time, non-digitally verifiable vaccination certificates (i.e. those that do not contain a QR code that we can scan to read and authenticate the traveller’s vaccination status) will not be accepted.